We focus on substance, but we don’t neglect style. Humor helps.

 We challenge often-mistaken ideas about wrongful conduct.

 This two-hour program goes well beyond the State of California’s mandatory requirements for training supervisors on the prevention of workplace harassment.
 This highly interactive seminar challenges the often-mistaken ideas managers may hold concerning the types of conduct that rise to the level of sexual harassment; actions constituting “notice” of unwelcome behavior; and their obligations and liabilities concerning the elimination of harassment in the workplace.
-In the last year alone, our attorneys have presented sexual harassment prevention seminars to thousands of managerial and executive personnel, and they serve as faculty on many corporate universities for purposes of presenting this material.
+In the last year alone, our attorneys have presented sexual harassment prevention seminars to thousands of managerial and executive personnel, and they serve as faculty on many corporate “university” programs.
+In addition to live training, these courses are also delivered via our on-demand learning platform.

 Workplace Violence Prevention and Intervention